sparktsao/dspy_study/STUDY_004_summary.md

 Rich prompt with 5 carefully selected few-shot examples Same model, dramatically better results!
 ```

+But this success sparked a deeper question: **Can DSPy do MORE than just adding few-shot examples?
+What other magic lies beneath the surface?**

+This curiosity drove me to embark on what I call "Vibe-Code-Reading" - diving deep into the codebase to understand the true scope of DSPy's capabilities.

 ## Three Rounds of "Vibe-Code-Reading" 🔍